tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 to other network entities.
 Certain applications, such as browsers, can choose to treat all connections as privacy-sensitive.

+Web PvD:
+: A Web Provisioning Domain, or Web PvD, represents the configuration of resolvers, proxies, and other information that a server deployment makes available to clients.
+See {{configuration}}.

 # Client Behavior {#client}

 Adaptive DNS allows client systems and applications to improve the privacy